Tox/Tox-Client-Standard/rationale/rationale.md

   request.

 - **3.2.2** When a user joins a group, certain identifying information may become available to all peers in the group.
-See also: 3.1.2.
+To protect user privacy, this must not occur without the user's explicit consent.

 - **3.2.3** A peer's identity in a group, which includes their group public key and role/permissions, is persistent across client restarts.
 However, this